 Rob’s Modified Walipini

 When a friend of mine told me that they wanted to build a walipini, my first reaction was, of course, “what the heck is a walipini?”.
 The answer was simple: a walipini is an underground passive solar style greenhouse.
 It’s an innovative and potentially inexpensive way to grow food in our cold northern climate.
-When I checked out the pinterest photo though, I noticed some major flaws in the design that would minimize it’s potential and efficiency.
-So I went about writing this micro-blog, to demonstrate how I would go about optimizing this innovative growing system.
+When I checked out the pinterest photo though, I noticed some major flaws in the design that would minimize its potential and efficiency.
+So I went about writing this blog post, to demonstrate how I would go about optimizing this innovative growing system.

 What Works With The Original Design:

 - The walipini is underground so it benefits from the low energy geothermal heat that we get at about 6 ft (or 2 meters) below ground.
 The earth down there is about 6 degrees C so it will help keep the space warm.

 - Because it is built underground, if the walls are buttressed properly, you can avoid the most of the cost of building materials.
 Really the only cost for this greenhouse is the truss system on top, the glazing material and the excavation.

 - Because it is underground you avoid the high energy loss associated with cold winds.